atbcb/usab-uswds/_pages/guidelines-standards/vehicles/update-rail-cars.md

 -   Access Board guidelines should promote the development of technology, and not freeze current technology in place; and
 -   "[G]rowing demographics (graying of America)" must be considered when establishing scoping for accessible features.

 In July 2015, the Committee formally presented its final report (hereinafter RVAAC Report) to the Access Board.
 The RVAAC Report, which totals 71 pages, consists of a "main" report that is broken down into five chapters (which, except for the introductory chapter, mirror the topics covered by the four subcommittees) and several accompanying appendices.
-The full RVAAC Report is available at <https://www.access-board.gov/guidelines-and-standards/transportation/vehicles/rail-vehicles-access-advisory-committee>.
+The full RVAAC Report is available at <{{ site.baseurl }}/advisory-committee-reports/rail/>.

 In sum, the Report provides the Committee's recommendations for updated accessibility requirements applicable to newly acquired rail vehicles, which are written using regulatory-style language interspersed with occasional textual discussion.
 The appendices provide supplementary information in the form of a reference copy of ADA provisions relating to transportation vehicles (Appendix A), a list of operational matters for DOT consideration that arose during committee deliberations but fall outside the Board's jurisdiction (Appendix B), and minority reports submitted by three Committee members (Appendix C).